JohnChen034/VARSCAN_replicate_project/README.md

 To run mypileup on a small test example (using files in this repo):

-`python Vcall.py trio.mpileup -minvarfreq 0.2`
+`python Vcall.py ./test/trio.mpileup -minvarfreq 0.2`

+note: file directly save to same level as test folder

 ## Options